-However, an enlarged prostate is not the only reason men get UR.
-UR can also occur as a result of nerve damage, various forms of blockages in the lower urinary tract, weak bladder muscles, and medication.
+Urinary retention can also occur in men as a result of nerve damage, various forms of blockages in the lower urinary tract, weak bladder muscles, and medication.

-This article will cover the causes of urinary retention in men, symptoms, and treatments.
+This article will cover the common causes of urinary retention in men, as well as the symptoms and treatments.

 How does an enlarged prostate cause urinary retention?

 The prostate is a walnut-shaped gland that sits below the bladder.
 It surrounds the part of the urethra that extends out of the bottom of the bladder.
 When the prostate grows bigger, it constricts the urethra so that urine cannot pass through easily, leading to urinary retention.

 As men age, their prostates naturally enlarge in what is known as BPH (benign prostatic hyperplasia).
 Men who are 40 and older are more likely to develop it.
 Half of the men in their 50s have BPH, and so do 90% of men in their 80s.
 BPH is not cancerous.
 But an enlarged prostate causes urinary retention, it can lead to urinary tract problems such as UTIs.

 Prostatitis: another prostate-related cause of urinary retention